Diseases & Conditions

 Sometimes, tibial hemimelia is associated with a medical condition or syndrome that affects multiple parts of the body, such as:

 - Werner’s syndrome

 - CHARGE (coloboma, heart defects, atresia chonae, growth retardation, genital abnormalities, ear deformities) syndrome

 Severe cases of tibial hemimelia are usually detected before the baby is born, during a prenatal ultrasound.
 Milder cases may not be recognized until after birth when the parents notice a difference in leg length as their child grows.

 Medical History and Physical Examination

-During the exam, your doctor will carefully measure the lengths and widths of your child’s arms and legs.
-He or she will also move your child’s legs and feet in different ways to learn more about the knee and ankle joints.
+During the exam, your child's doctor will carefully measure the lengths and widths of your child’s arms and legs.
+They will also move your child’s legs and feet in different ways to learn more about the knee and ankle joints.
 The exam will not be painful.

-Tests will help your doctor confirm the diagnosis and guide your child’s treatment plan.
+Tests will help your child's doctor confirm the diagnosis and guide your child’s treatment plan.

 X-rays.
 X-rays provide images of dense structures, such as bone.
-Your doctor may order x-rays of your child from his or her hips down to the feet to determine which bones are present and which are missing.
-X-rays will also help your doctor estimate the difference in the length of your child’s legs.
+The doctor may order X-rays of your child from their hips down to the feet to determine which bones are present and which are missing.
+X-rays will also help the doctor estimate the difference in the length of your child’s legs.

 Genetic testing.
-If your child’s tibial hemimelia is caused by a medical condition or syndrome, your doctor may recommend an evaluation by a genetic specialist.
+If your child’s tibial hemimelia is caused by a medical condition or syndrome, the doctor may recommend an evaluation by a genetic specialist.